ricopella/portfolio_v3/README.md

 Live version can be viewed at [narinsun.com](narinsun.com)

+## Version 2

+I've been working on updating my portfolio.
+New layout, added TypeScript, animations, and charts. v2.0.0 can be found on my [develop](https://github.com/ricopella/portfolio_v3/tree/develop) branch.

 ## Tech Stack

 Built With: Gatsby JS, React, Emotion, and hosted with Netlify.